dartmouth-dltg/aspace_content_warnings/README.md

 System Menu - Controlled Value Lists - Content Warnings
 ```

-In addition the locales should be updated with new translations for the warning label an the default
+In addition the locales should be updated with new translations for the warning label and the default
 description associated with the tag.
 To edit the label translation, please edit
 `frontend/locales/enumeratons.en.yml` and add a new `key:value` pair to
 ```